einzige/decouple/README.md

 end
 ```

+It is preferred not to populate hard logic in `decouple` block, better create multiple `decouple` blocks if possible.

 ### Testing

 Never decouple tests (it is like testing private methods).
 All you do in your decoupled blocks - it is still the same method you decouple.